Many Thousands Of People Every Year Are Wrongly Paying For Long-Term Care

 If you or a relative needs full time care and you have health needs, you need to understand some vital information about paying for care.

 The above three statements all stem from the completely false assumption that if you have money/assets you always have to pay for your care.
 This is not true.

 Not only that, it completely misses the whole point of the NHS Continuing Healthcare funding assessment process!

 Let’s look at each statement a bit more closely:

 “Mum’s got savings, so she’ll have to pay for care for the moment.”

 It’s NOT a person’s money that determines whether or not they pay for care.
 This is a vital point to note.
-It’s a person’s care needs ONLY that dictate whether or not they pay – or whether the NHS pays instead.
+It’s ONLY their care needs that dictate whether or not they pay – or whether the NHS pays instead.

-What’s more, the only way to know whether a person’s care needs meet the criteria for full NHS funding is for an NHS Continuing Healthcare assessment to be done – and done properly.
+What’s more, the only way to know whether an individual’s care needs meet the criteria for full NHS funding is for an NHS Continuing Healthcare assessment to be done – and done properly.

-Most of us have been conditioned to think that we have to pay just because we have some money or a house.
+Most of us have been conditioned to think that we have to pay just because we have some money or a home.
 This is false.
-This conditioning often comes from what we read in the press and also from misinformation reported by families as being given to them by some health and social care authorities.
+This conditioning often comes from what we read in the press and also from misinformation reported by families based on what they’ve been told by some health and social care authorities.